WellHiIGuess/choice-project-testing/README.md

 # RECORD ALL GAMEPLAY EVERY TIME YOU TEST
 idc how as long as I can see the screen
 ## AND SEND ME SCREENSHOTS OF THE CONSOLE IF THE APP FAILS
-without this your testing will basically be useless so *FUCKING DO IT*
+without this your testing will basically be useless so *DO IT*

 # If you're an idiot read this: